 Each subject is graded from 1 – 7 and the combination of TOK and the Extended Essay can contribute up to 3 points to the Diploma.
 A student can be awarded up to 45 points.

 From Year 11, students have options to prepare for their educational pathway.

-Students are given the option to continue with the program of Vietnam Ministry of Education combined with the EAP (English for Academic Purpose) program to gain the required language foundation and skills or transfer to the Western Australian International Program or the International Baccalaureate Diploma (IBDP) program.
+Students are given the option to continue with the program of Vietnamese Ministry of Education combined with the EAP (English for Academic Purposes) program to gain the required language foundation and skills or transfer to the Western Australian Certificate of Education program (WACE) or the International Baccalaureate Diploma Programme (IBDP).